MakeItZone/makeitzone.github.io-source/content/pages/home.md

 </div>
 <div class="item carousel-image" style="background-image: url(images/makerspace.jpg);">
 <div class="jumbotron">
-<h1>A Makerspace for Richmond</h1>
+<h1>A Makerspace for the Comox Valley</h1>
-<p>We're starting small, but have big dreams: to create a place to meet, learn, have fun, and create, with tools and support at the ready.</p>
+<p>We have big dreams: to create a place to meet, learn, have fun, and create, with tools and support at the ready.</p>
 <p>Interested? <a href="/vision.html">Click here to learn more.</a><a class="btn btn-primary btn-lg pull-right" href="/vision.html" role="button">Learn more</a></p>
 </div>
 <div class="carousel-caption">